Hindu Customs and Traditions

 Vakratund Mahakay Suryakoti Samaprabhah Nirvighnam Kurumedevah Sarvakaryeshu Sarvadah

 3. Hindus do not wear footwear inside homes, temples, and other holy places.
-They do not enter the temples after consuming alcohol and/or nonvegetarian food.
+They do not enter the temples after consuming alcohol and/or non-vegetarian food.

 7. Arranged marriages generally take place within the respective castes only.

 12. A married Hindu woman wears a Mangalsutra around her neck, bangles in her hand, and toe rings, which indicate that she is married.
-She also applies a Kumkum spot or sticks a bindi between her two eyebrows.
+She also applies a Kumkum spot or sticks a bindi between her eyebrows.

 14. Hindus worship many deities.
 It is believed that there are 33 crore deities in Hinduism.

 17. Lord Brahma is not worshiped separately as he is cursed.
-There is only one temple of Brahma in India which is in Pushkar, Rajasthan.
+There is only one temple of Brahma in India, which is in Pushkar, Rajasthan.

 25. You would find an altar in every house which contains miniature idols of many Hindu deities.
 They clean and worship them every day.

-28. Wastage of food or touching the food with feet is considered a bad habit and they avoid it as food is considered next to god.
+28. Wastage of food or touching the food with feet is considered a bad habit, and they avoid it as food is considered next to god.

 30. A guest is also considered next to god and given great respect.